 Banker, R.D. and Slaughter, S.A., 2000.
 The moderating effects of structure on volatility and complexity in software enhancement.
 Information Systems Research, 11(3), pp.219-240.

 BABU, S.R., ENERGICA ADVISORY SERVICES PVT Ltd, 2018.
-System and method for it sourcing management and governance covering multi geography, multi sourcing and multi vendor environments.
+System and method for sourcing management and governance covering multi-geography, multi-sourcing and multi-vendor environments.
 U.S. Patent 9,965,735.

 Bahli, B. and Rivard, S., 2017.
 The Information Technology Outsourcing Risk: A Transaction Cost and Agency Theory-Based Perspective.
 In Outsourcing and Offshoring Business Services (pp. 53-77).
 Palgrave Macmillan, Cham.

 Beringer, C., Jonas, D. and Kock, A., 2013.
-Behavior of internal stakeholders in project portfolio management and its impact on success.
+The behaviour of internal stakeholders in project portfolio management and its impact on success.
 International Journal of Project Management, 31(6), pp.830-846.

 Besteiro, É.N.C., de Souza Pinto, J. and Novaski, O., 2015.
 Success factors in project management.
 Business Management Dynamics, 4(9), p.19.

 Bi, H.L., Jia, X., Lu, F.Q. and Huang, M., 2017.
-Schedule risk management of it outsourcing project using negotiation mechanism.
+Schedule risk management of an outsourcing project using a negotiation mechanism.
 In Proceedings of the 23rd International Conference on Industrial Engineering and Engineering Management 2016 (pp. 29-33).
 Atlantis Press, Paris.

 Bourdeau, S., Coulon, T., Vieru, D. and Boissières, É., 2019, January.
 IT Infrastructures Maintenance and Evolution in Public Sector Organisations: Main Challenges.
 In Proceedings of the 52nd Hawaii International Conference on System Sciences.